How Efficient Is Solar Energy

 There are many other aspects that can affect the efficiency of your panels.
 We find the following to be the most common: how often you clean them, are they infrared, how much sun do they get and how hot do they get.
 It is a surprise to many people that for most panels their efficiency drops when the temperature starts to go above 25 Deg Celsius.

 Keep in mind, in this article we have been talking about photovoltaic electrical solar power generation.
 If you want a hot water heater conversion then solar thermal panels are a lot more efficient.

 In summary, on face value solar energy does not seem very efficient, although it is improving year on year.
 However, don’t get too tied up about the efficiency of the panels, focus more on the output, size and level of investment.

-If you have any efficiency figures of your own which you would like to share with us then please feel free to add them to this article by adding a comment below.Tags: efficient of most solars, buy most efficient solar panels, solar energy efficiency, energy, solar panel and efficient
+If you have any efficiency figures of your own which you would like to share with us then please feel free to add them to this article by adding a comment below.Tags: most efficient solar energy system, Using Solar Energy efficiency, efficient solar energy, solar panels efficentu, efficient